Infected Septum Piercing: What Does It Look Like and How to Treat It?

 3. Choose High-Quality Jewelry.

 Low-quality jewelry can irritate your piercing and even contribute to infection.
 Luckily, high-quality, body-safe materials can still be affordable.
-Look for implant-grade titanium septum piercing jewelry and 14K gold piercing jewelry
+Look for implant-grade titanium Septum piercing jewelry and 14K gold piercing jewelry

 4. Clean the Piercing.